-A Certificate of Eligibility must be obtained from the Veterans Administration prior to registration.
+A Certificate of Eligibility must be obtained from the Veterans Administration prior to registration and presented to the school registrar at the time of registration.
 In order to obtain a Certificate of Eligibility it is necessary for a veteran to present his discharge papers, marriage certificate, children's birth certificates and dependency certificates to the Veterans Administration at the time application is made for training.
 Supplies, books and equipment will be issued to veterans at no charge; however, these materials will not be issued until the school has received the Certificate of Eligibility.